 Are you a Missouri tenant facing eviction?

-If your landlord is evicting you for non-payment of rent, our free DIY form can help you create your own court documents to fight your eviction.
+If your landlord is evicting you, EDDE (Eviction Defense Document Engine) can help you create your own court documents to fight your eviction for free.

 How it works

-The DIY form asks you questions and uses your answers to complete your court forms.
-You can save, edit, email, download, or print your completed forms.
-You will also get instructions to help with your next steps.
+EDDE (Eviction Defense Document Engine) asks you questions and uses your answers to complete your court forms.
+You can save, edit, email, download, and print your completed forms.
+You will get instructions to help with your next steps.

 Your answers are used to create a court ready document you can file in your Missouri eviction case.